Adam Smith (Washington politician)

 A graduate of the University of Washington School of Law, Smith briefly worked as a prosecutor and pro tem judge for the city of Seattle before entering politics.
 Smith was elected to the State Senate in 1990; at age 25, he was the youngest state senator in the country.
 He ran in and won his first congressional race in 1996, and has been reelected 14 times.
 From 2019 through 2022, he chaired the House Armed Services Committee, and is currently the Ranking Member.
 Smith is a member of the New Democrat Coalition and the Congressional Progressive Caucus.
 He is the dean of Washington's House delegation.

 Early life and education

-Born in Washington, D.C. and raised in SeaTac, Washington, Smith was adopted as an infant by Lelia June (née Grant) and his maternal uncle Ben Martin Smith III.
+Born in Washington, D.C., and raised in SeaTac, Washington, Smith was adopted as an infant by Leila June (née Grant) and his maternal uncle Ben Martin Smith III.
 He attended Bow Lake Elementary and Chinook Middle School before graduating from Tyee High School in 1983.
 In high school, Smith participated in the Close Up Washington civic education program.
 His father, who worked for United Airlines as a ramp serviceman and was active in the Machinists' Union, died when Smith was 19.

 Smith attended Western Washington University in Bellingham for a year before graduating from Fordham University in 1987 with a Bachelor of Arts degree in political science.
 He received a Juris Doctor from the University of Washington in 1990.
 He worked his way through college by loading trucks for United Parcel Service.